donanimhaber/newsmatching/README.md

 # newsmatching

-Code and Dataset for our paper **"Unsupervised and Supervised Methods for Matching News Articles of Same Events"**
+Code and Dataset for our paper **"Combining Lexical and Semantic Similarity Methods for News Article Matching"**

 Dataset: